Running around 125 miles, it can easily be driven in a few hours, but there’s so much to see that it’s best to see it slowly.

 Start your day with coffee, sandwiches, and pastries from Cafe Moka.
 Sunrise Cuban Cafe & Market has authentic Cuban dishes like Cuban sandwiches, omelettes, and roasted pork.
 Fresh seafood is served at What the Fish Rolls & Market, known for its fish tacos and rolls.

 The relaxed Island Bay Resort is classic Keys style colorful and nautical decor as well as full kitchens.
 Kona Kai Resort and Gallery is an adults-only retreat with a tennis court and botanical garden.

 Another 15 minutes south is Islamorada, considered to be the deep sea fishing capital.
 Many charter operators operate here.
 The History of Diving Museum is the area’s main attraction.
-You can also take boat trips to smaller islands and keys like Little Rabbit Key, Shell Key, and Lignumvitae Key.
 The most popular activity is feeding the tarpon at Robbie’s Marina.

 There are no restaurants within the park, but The Florida Boy Bar and Grill is just outside it in Layton proper.
 The casual eatery is pet-friendly and has live music.

 The park has 60 full-service campsites but they are being restored until December 31, 2019.
 Lime Tree Bay Resort is right outside the park with free WiFi, parking, and daily breakfast.
 Fiesta Key RV Resort and Marina is another campground on the island.